life-itself/tao/onboarding/README.md

 #### Documents

 We use Google Drive for all internal documents.
-We also use HackMD.
+We also use HackMD to draft documents.

 ### Standups

 Standups are part of the [agile methodology][https://playbook.datopian.com/agile/].
-Agile is a project management tool, and standups are a way of outlining what you intend to work on that day.
+Agile is a project management tool, and standups are a way of outlining what you intend to work on over the next 24 hours.
 Their purpose is to:

 * Keep the team in sync
 * Identify blockers